sphiak/SQL-cheatsheets/README.md

 # @sphyk's cheatsheets
-[WIP] A repository to store my collection of SQL-related files and cheatsheets that I've created. ✨
+[WIP] A repository to store all my SQL-related files and cheatsheets that I've created for learning SQL concepts. ✨